Jiawen-Zhang/ExtraSecure/README.md

 ## Description

-The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a Pluggable Authentication Module [(PAM)][PAM].
+The ExtraSecure Authenticator is developed based on Google Authenticator project, which includes implementations of one-time passcode generators for several mobile platforms, as well as a Pluggable Authentication Module [(PAM)][PAM].
 One-time passcodes are generated using open standards developed by the [Initiative for Open Authentication (OATH)][OATH] (which is